From Krakow to Wieliczka Salt Mines: 4 Best Ways to Get There

 Another option is to take the road via II obwodnica, which is about four kilometers longer but often takes only a few minutes more because traffic conditions are better here during weekdays.
 If you're driving on the A4 motorway, make sure you exit at the Kraków Wieliczka junction.

 Since you'll be driving through smaller roads as well as major highways, twists and turns can be confusing on both routes.
-Make sure you rent a car with a GPS to avoid getting lost and driving in circles for hours.
+Make sure you rent a car with a GPS (or use the GPS on your phone) to avoid getting lost and driving in circles.
 Once at the mines, look for the car park at the Graduation Tower on street Dembowskiego.
+Several other paid parking lots are also available around the Wieliczka Salt Mine, so you shouldn't have trouble finding somewhere to leave your car near the attraction.

 Tips for Visiting the Mines

-- The tour includes stairs – 860 steps, to be exact – so make sure you wear comfortable shoes and are ok with climbing and descending staircases.
+- The Tourist Route includes more than 800 stairs, so make sure you wear comfortable shoes and are OK with climbing and descending staircases.

 - While the chambers are very large, some of the tunnels can feel a little claustrophobic.
 If you have severe issues with being underground or in confined spaces, this might not be an ideal place for you to visit.

 - Smoking, animals, and large bags or luggage are not allowed on the tour.
-There are secure lockers to leave your bags.
+There are secure lockers to leave your bags free of charge.

 - Baby carriages and wheelchairs are not suitable for large sections of the Tourist Route, as this includes lots of stairs.
 People with mobility issues should contact the visitor center in advance to ask about optional routes and what areas can still be visited (such as the graduation tower area outdoors and the museum).